Retirement Planning in Grand Rapids, MI

 Because the variables involved are not fixed, assumptions are commonly revisited periodically and adjusted as circumstances evolve.

-Our Grand Rapids, MI financial advisors work to help you fit all of your goals into the same plan in a way that’s intended to meet all of them.
+Our Grand Rapids, MI financial advisors work to help you build one plan that accounts for all of your goals and the trade-offs between them.

-Many Grand Rapids, MI clients find more clarity when retirement objectives are organized into three categories:
+Many Grand Rapids, MI clients find it helpful to group retirement objectives into three categories:

 • Essential needs – Basic living expenses and baseline financial requirements